The switch to vocal languages

 Our ancestors could not afford to wait millions of years for evolution to give them the brain power to accomplish this feat; they needed a quick fix.
 That quick fix was to discard many of the controls on proliferation of neurons in the brain and let neuron proliferation run rampant.
 In their small, highly inbred groups, a single member with just the right kind of neuron proliferation could give the group a hunting or communication advantage.
 With luck, this new skill would spread throughout the group, and a new species would appear on the scene in the course of a few generations.
 This rapid evolution would eventually enable us to master the entire globe, for better or for worse.

-Our ancestors moved into Africa prior to the fist great glaciation of the Ice ages, which reached its climax about 2.58 million years ago but they moved back into Eurasia thereafter, as shown by crude stone tools in northern Jordan − flakes that our likely ancestors had skillfully struck off from a rather large rock about 2.5 million years ago.
-Moreover, archaeologists have found similar flakes in China, at the southern edge of China's Loess Plateau, in an almost continuous record of occupation extending from 2.12 million years ago to 1.26 million years ago.
+Our ancestors moved into Africa prior to the fist great glaciation of the Ice ages, which reached its climax about 2.58 million years ago but some of them quickly moved back thereafter as shown by crude stone tools in northern Jordan − flakes that our likely ancestors had struck off from a rather large rock about 2.5 million years ago.

 The fashioning of garments?